microscaler/tinkerbell/crates/daemon/README.md

-# Tinkerbell Daemon
+# Tiffany Daemon

-The `tinkerbell` binary — built from this crate — is the long-running process that powers a Tinkerbell agent inside a container or microVM.
+The `tiffany` binary — built from this crate — is the long-running process that powers a Tiffany agent inside a container or microVM.

 It is responsible for: